vrtulka23/scinumtools/docs/source/materials/elements.rst

 .. note::

    The number of neutrons in naturally abundant elements is not always an integer.
-   This is due to calculation of averages over all element isotopes.
+   This is due to the calculation of averages over all element isotopes.

 .. code-block:: python